cschesch/spectral-heterogeneous-agents/README.md

 # Pseudospectral Methods for Continuous-Time Heterogeneous-Agent Models

-In this repository, you can find the code accompanying _"Pseudospectral Methods for Continuous-Time Heterogeneous-Agent Models"_, forthcoming in the Journal of Economic Dynamics and Control.
+In this repository, you can find the code accompanying _"Pseudospectral Methods for Continuous-Time Heterogeneous-Agent Models"_, published in the Journal of Economic Dynamics and Control.

 ## Abstract